Why Project 2025 matters regardless of who wins

-Over the next three weeks, The Lede will be analyzing how this comprehensive guidebook to a possible Trump presidency will impact key aspects of American life, from reproductive and labor rights to housing and immigration policy.
+As the final stretch of election season gets underway, we’ll be unpacking one of the most urgent storylines from the 2024 presidential race: Project 2025.
+Over the next three weeks, The Lede will be analyzing how this comprehensive guidebook to a possible Trump presidency will impact key aspects of American life, from reproductive and LGBTQ rights to economic and immigration policy.

 Subscribe to The Lede